cwilkison/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .forEach loops within the original array while .map returns a new array.

 2. What is the difference between a function and a method?

+- A method is a function used by an object, while a function can be used as an object.

 3. What is closure?

+- Closure allows for inner nested fuctions to call upon elements within the outer function.

 4. Describe the four rules of the 'this' keyword.

+- Global/Window binging: Most common binding that sets value of 'this' to the window/console object.
+- Implicit binding: Sets the object to the left of the . (period) -is what method is bound to
+- Explicit binding: Uses call, apply and bind to bind to the object and can invoke a function.
+- New binding: Creates a new object that 'this' points to

 5. Why do we need super() in an extended class?

+- The super() allows the extended class to call upon the attributes from its parent.

 ## Project Set up